mikeflynn/stltoday-paywall-buster/README.md

 ## v2022

 The repo and browser extension is back!
+In April of 2022, STLToday.com released a new version of their paywall.
+It's smarter, and that's why we have to go back from it being an easily installed bookmarklet, to a full browser extension...but it's not smart enough to stop us.

+Here's what they did that was smart:
+1. They actually remove the content rather than hide it!
+2. They correctly have the default and error state to block the content.
+3. They are putting the blocking logic higher in the page load.
+4. They are obsurcing their meta tags they use to check access.

+Here's what they did that was dumb:
+1. They still deliver all the content to the browser.

+This new browser extension counteracts the new paywall in a few different ways:
+* It tries to short curcuit the access logic so that you never get the "hard" paywall and only ever see the warning paywall.
+* It adjusts the content markers so that the logic can't delete it if the "hard" paywall shows up.
+* It hides any paywall modals that show up automatically.

+For good measure, the extension also hides a few of the most annoying ad blocks and "features" below the article.

+### Chrome

 You'll need to download the code and add it to your browser manually.
 Out of the box it is ready to be added [locally to Chrome](https://developer.chrome.com/docs/extensions/mv3/getstarted/#unpacked).

-I'm working on instructions for adding it Safari and Firefox.
+### Safari

+To install with Safari, you'll need to look in the `safari` directory where there is an xcode project.
+That project should be open and ran which will add it to your local Safari.
+Once you approve the STLToday URLs, and turn on the extension, it will work in Safari.

+### Safari Mobile

+TBD

+### Firefox

+TBD

 ## v2021